 Students are encouraged to participate in organizations.
-For more information on developing a new organization, contact the Director of Programs.
+For more information on developing a new organization, contact the Programs Manager.

 College Events

 Northwest Suburban College develops and announces events for the College Community throughout the year.
 Updated lists of activities are available on the NWSC website and social media sites.
 One such event is described here.